Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ## Configuration Settings

 All settings are optional; you only need them in case the defaults don't fit your use-case.
-You can adjust five settings:
+You can adjust six settings:

-+ 'number-of-farm-cycles' : Number of farm cycles before the bot stops.
++ `number-of-farm-cycles` : Number of farm cycles before the bot stops.
 The default is only one (`1`) cycle.
-+ 'break-duration' : Duration of breaks between farm cycles, in minutes.
++ `break-duration` : Duration of breaks between farm cycles, in minutes.
 You can also specify a range like `60-120`.
 It will then pick a random value in this range.
-+ 'farm-barb-min-points': Minimum points of barbarian villages to attack.
++ `farm-barb-min-points` : Minimum points of barbarian villages to attack.
-+ 'farm-barb-max-distance': Maximum distance of barbarian villages to attack.
++ `farm-barb-max-distance` : Maximum distance of barbarian villages to attack.
-+ 'farm-avoid-coordinates': List of village coordinates to avoid when farming.
++ `farm-avoid-coordinates` : List of village coordinates to avoid when farming.
 Here is an example with two coordinates: '567|456 413|593'
++ `character-to-farm` : Name of a (player) character to farm like barbarians.

-To configure settings, open the configuration page at https://catalog.botengine.org/5a177043492f14a0a73d589a304aab414fa59493ddb5936d373011a9601c1c61 in a web browser.
+To configure settings, open the configuration page at https://catalog.botengine.org/6672a6df4f510d0ea63f05e63e149277115ccaf847f75c7d748f33779a294f02 in a web browser.

 On this page, scroll down to the button `Configure app`.